-PressReader offers access to foreign newspapers and some magazines as well.
+PressReader offers access to foreign newspapers and magazines as well.
 The service includes thousands of newspapers and magazines from 120 countries and in 60 different languages.

 Selection of Finnish digital magazines expanding

 The range of Finnish digital magazines is expanding with the addition of 13 A-lehdet publications to the Emagz service.
 As a result, you can now read magazines such as Apu, Avotakka and Tuulilasi via Emagz.
-The selection includes over 60 specialist magazines in various areas, including Suomen Kuvalehti, Gloria and Seura.
+The whole selection includes over 70 specialist magazines in various areas, including Suomen Kuvalehti, Gloria and Seura.

 You can read all of the above-mentioned magazines and newspapers free of charge via Helmet’s e-library (helmet.fi/eLibrary).

 Instructions for remote access of e-magazines

 Read magazines on Flipster